CodeusTech/CodeusTech.github.io/docs/xcsl/conditions.md

 ## is

 **... is ...** statements are quickhand type/constructor equivalence checkers.
-If the left-hand-side variable matches the right-hand-side type/constructor, the enture statement returns *True*, otherwise it returns *False*.
+If the left-hand-side variable matches the right-hand-side type/constructor, the entire statement returns *True*, otherwise it returns *False*.

 For the next examples, assume '*b*' is a constant of type *color*, and constructor *Blue*.
 The examples would both return *1*.
 ```python
 if b is color
   then 1